|Nutrition Facts (per serving)|

 Basically, like many Italian recipes, it was a peasant dish, made with whatever leftover bits of meat one might have and plenty of local and wild greens.

-- https://www.thespruce.com/what-is-an-escarole-9956613 tablespoons of olive oil
+3 tablespoons olive oil

-- 2 cloves garlic, peeled and finely minced
+2 cloves garlic, peeled and finely minced

-- 1 onion, peeled and chopped in half
+1 onion, peeled and cut in half

-- 1 head escarole or chicory, washed and roughly chopped
+1 head escarole, or chicory, washed and roughly chopped

-- 1/2 head Savoy cabbage, washed and roughly chopped
+1/2 head savoy cabbage, washed and roughly chopped

-- In a large, deep stockpot, heat the olive oil and garlic over medium heat until the garlic is just fragrant and very lightly colored, about 1 minute.
+In a large, deep stockpot, heat the olive oil and garlic over medium heat until the garlic is just fragrant and very lightly colored, about 1 minute.
 Add the crushed red pepper and simmer for about 30 seconds.

-- Serve with freshly grated cheese sprinkled on top and slices of grilled or toasted crusty bread.
+Serve with freshly grated cheese sprinkled on top and slices of grilled or toasted crusty bread.
 A white wine, such as a Fiano or Greco di Tufo, would be a good pairing.

 The name minestra maritata actually means "married soup," rather than "wedding soup," and it refers to the "marriage" of flavors in this hearty, savory soup, which was originally intended to be a one-course meal.